PoorvaJambhale/Custom-search-application-in-PHP/README.md

 The code is written in PHP and performs raw web search using libcurl.
 The information from the HTML response is extracted using the PHP Simple HTML DOM Parser.

-Code is incomplete to security reasons.
+Code is incomplete for security reasons.

 ===============================================================================================